yashsonar2003/E-Commerce_Transaction_Data_Analysis_for_Business_Insights-Python/Insights/Business_Insights.md

 - sales performance.
 - operational efficiency.

-By acting on these insights, businesses can enhance **revenue growth, reduce transaction losses, and deliver a better overall customer experience**.
+By acting on these insights, businesses can enhance **revenue growth, reduce transaction losses, and deliver a better overall customer experience.**

 This project demonstrates how data-driven analysis can support strategic business decisions in the e-commerce domain.

 -----